City Heights, San Diego: Education Gallery

-As of June 2024, Central Elementary School has been closed and is due to be replaced by an affordable housing complex.
+As of June 2024, Central Elementary School's old campus has been closed and is due to be replaced by an affordable housing complex.
+Its new campus is located at 3878 Orange Avenue.

 Government

 The area is part of City Council District 9, represented by Sean Elo-Rivera as of 2025.
 City Heights is also part of California's 80th State Assembly district, represented by David Alvarez as of 2025.
 The City Heights Area Planning Committee and the City Heights Community Planning Group advise the city on land use and other issues.
 Volunteer organizations include the City Heights Town Council and the City Heights Business Association.
 The City Heights Community Recreation Group and the Colina Del Sol Recreation group have authority to advise the city on park district matters in different parts of City Heights.